JPLMLIA/sudsconf/attend/register.md

 *Please note that no invitations have been sent yet.*

-Invitees to the SUDS Workshop should respond to the invitation letter to receive an account to the conference management platform.
+The SUDS Workshop is invite-only, and we anticipate less than 30 participants.
+Invitees should respond to the invitation letter to receive an account to the conference management platform.

 ### SUDS Conference